Constraints on the ultra-high energy cosmic ray output of gamma-ray bursts: Discussion

 \subsection{GZK Horizon}

-The first obvious suppression mechanism is the GZK horizon.
+The first obvious suppression mechanism of our calculated UHECR output is the GZK horizon.
 The predominant energy loss mechanism for UHECRs travelling through the extra-galactic environment is interactions with interstellar radiation fields, in particular the CMB.
 It is easy to reject potential sources of UHECRs simply due to their existence out of the GZK horizon, which can vary from 50 Mpc to hundreds of Mpc.
 Out of the GRB population used in this study, only one burst is located within the horizon: GRB980425.
 It is not to be overlooked that the GRB rates and hence the UHECR flux calculated are primarily driven by that one event, as can be seen by its rate in Table \ref{tab:2}.
 In considering that burst alone using the rate data in Table \ref{tab:2}, we derive a rate of 0.336 GRB980425-like bursts per year, yielding an UHECR flux of $N \times 6.8 \times 10^{-21} \leq F_\text{particle} \leq N \times 4 \times 10^{14}$ particles km$^{-2}$ yr$^{-1}$ mol$^{-1}$.
-Assuming all the other events would be suppressed due to the horizon, this corresponds to a suppression of only $\sim$33\%, which is still not enough to be compatible with the observed UHECR flux.
+Assuming all the other events would be suppressed due to the horizon, this corresponds to a suppression of only $\sim$33\%.

 The possibility of GRB980425 being a source of UHECRs has also been explored by \citet{mir22b,mir22}.
 In these studies, the UHECRs produced by the burst were deflected by the IGMF, and subsequently cascaded into secondary gamma rays.
 Their main argument is that depending on the strength of the IGMF, one would expect UHECRs arriving from this source within the next 100 years.
-This, however, does not solve the mismatch with the initial flux we obtained: we would need to delay the arrival for about 100 million years and not 100 years, and assume no other LLGRBs occurred during that time.
-While it is impossible to rule that hypothesis out, the simple fact that we observed GRB980425 only a few years after we started to actively look for GRBs would be too much of a coincidence if that burst was the one in a billion.
-Hence, the role of the GZK horizon in the suppression of the flux of notable events should be limited.
+Thus, if LLGRBs are indeed the sources of UHECRs as our calculations have shown, one would expect that historical 980425-like GRBs may explain current observations of the UHECR flux.